schaefersM/Chartissimo/README.md

 ### User data

-I already created a user for you so you can just login:
+I already created a user for you so you can login straight away:

 - username: chartissimo
 - password: chartissimo